Alpine Wonderland: Switzerland 8 Day Itinerary

 As you draw closer to Geneva, the beautiful vineyards of the Lavaux Wine Region begin to unfold.
 UNESCO-listed, these terraced vineyards straddle the main road, making for an incredibly scenic drive.

 Traveling by train also gives you the chance to make easy pit-stops.
-You could disembark in Fribourg, a medieval town boasting beautiful Gothic architecture, or in Lausanne.
+You could disembark in Fribourg, a medieval town boasting beautiful Gothic architecture, or in Lausanne, a picturesque city on the shores of Lake Geneva.

-Whether you choose to drive or take the train, the journey from Bern to Geneva offers an unforgettable ride and amazing glimpse of Switzerland’s heartland.
+Whether you choose to drive or take the train, the journey from Bern to Geneva offers an unforgettable ride and an amazing glimpse of Switzerland’s heartland!

 For nature enthusiasts Geneva is equally captivating.
-The city is full of beautiful parks like the English Garden with its colourful L’Horloge Fleurie, a flower clock, and the Parc des Bastions, which houses the monumental Reformation Wall.
+The city is full of beautiful parks like the English Garden with its colourful L’Horloge Fleurie, a flower clock, and the Parc des Bastions, which houses the monumental Reformation Wall (easily one of the most Instagrammable stops on any Switzerland itinerary!)

 As the sun sets, enjoy a serene boat ride on Lake Geneva, basking in the stunning view of the cityscape backed by snow-capped mountains.